Subashinisubburaj/Vacuum-cleaner1/README.md

 1. Release both clamps by pulling the upper part of the clamp assembly down and remove motor.
 2. Pickup the water container by the vacuum intake end and empty the water.
+3. Place the heavier particles in the bottom of the water container in a trash can (such as wet fuzz).
+4. Wash, rinse and dry the water  container
+5. Keep the motor apart from the  water container until next use.

+**Care of HydroTurbine**:

+Take out the turbine after each use and wash it inside and out with water and soap, using the special supplied tool.
+Dry it and put it back in its place.
+Tighten the nut by hand until the turbine is seated and the rim is flush with the rim of the metal casting of the motor.
+Do not over tighten, as the HydroTurbine automatically tightens up on starting the machine.

+$${\color{red}**WARNING:**}$$
+ The HydroTurbine must always be positioned back in its place immediately after you clean it.
+Do not operate the machine without the HydroTurbine.